freezer333/biotools/README.md

 These programs will take care of installing git automatically, so you don't need to do it yourself.

-If you are using linux, you can choose from some of the clients listed [here](http://git-scm.com/downloads/guis)
+If you are using linux, you can choose from some of the clients listed [here](http://git-scm.com/downloads/guis) After testing some software packages, [GitKraken](https://www.gitkraken.com/) seems to work well with both Ubuntu and Mint.

 If you are not familiar with git, please take a look at some of the following tutorials: